Fraud Monitoring vs. Transaction Monitoring - Key Distinctions to Know for the New Nacha Rule

 What is Credit-Push Fraud?

 In 2022, Nacha said a new type of fraud had eclipsed debit fraud as the predominant threat to bank account holders.
 Debit Fraud involves debiting funds from a customer’s or organizations’ bank account without obtaining proper authorization from the account holder.
 For a long time it was Nacha’s main focus, and most of Nacha’s Rules and official Guidelines address this fraud.
-And many of the tools the industry developed for fraud prevention were designed for debit fraud, including transaction monitoring, measuring return rates, etc. Those are still important tools (debit fraud still exists), but fraudsters have adapted.
+Many of the tools the industry developed for fraud prevention were designed for debit fraud, including transaction monitoring, measuring return rates, etc. Those are still important tools (debit fraud still exists), but fraudsters have adapted.

 In 2022, Nacha said: